cassisob/Monitoring-System-Activity/README.md

 ## 1. Introduction

-This test was given by a company for a job interview.
+This test was given by a brazilian company for a job interview.

 The challenges were created with the aim of helping the candidate build the knowledge base needed to implement the technical assessment in the end!